-With the growing numbers of Multi-Academy Trusts being created across the UK coupled with the increasing amount of statutory information that must be published, we are constantly asked if a MAT needs a separate website.
+With the growing numbers of Multi-Academy Trusts being created across the UK which is set to increase following the recent Government paper specifying a 2030 deadline to join a MAT, coupled with the increasing amount of statutory information that must be published, we are constantly asked if a MAT needs a separate website.

 To provide you with some guidance on what must be published, we have produced a list below of statutory required information.
 This has been taken from the Academies Financial Handbook.